Vice President of Growth Operations – Rachel Krug of Business.com

-- Rachel has experience as a product manager at constant contact, where she stepped into advertising and took product sales from 110 to 5000 in 3 months
+- Rachel has experience as a product manager at Constant Contact, where she drove their Facebook advertising customer base from 110 to 5000 in 3 months

 - Currently, Rachel is working at business.com, which caters to a marketplace with over 2 million small businesses on their website or partner sites every month.

 - A growth function is an original approach to commercial operations built by Rachel Krug at business.com, it is a role focused on acquisition, retention and revenue expansion.